dashton94/dashton94/README.md

-Hi, I'm Dominic Ashton, a junior data scientist and Astrophysics PhD holder, with a keen interest in sports analysis and geospatial data.
+Hi, I'm Dominic Ashton, a junior data scientist at EDITED and former astrophysics researcher.